 - Use of recycled, non-potable water

-The CDA continues to modernize airport restroom facilities at Midway by installing high-efficiency faucets, toilets and urinals to conserve water.
-The CDA is also incorporating more natural light to reduce electricity demand and performing other techniques to conserve water and energy.
+The CDA continues to modernize airport restroom facilities at O'Hare by installing high-efficiency faucets, toilets and urinals to conserve water.
+The CDA is also incorporating more natural light to reduce the electricity demand and performing other techniques to conserve water and energy.

 The CDA is committed to reducing its environmental footprint in an efficient, cost-conscious manner.
 Recycling, reuse and cost-effective management of non-hazardous and hazardous wastes each play a role in managing our fiscal costs.

-The CDA’s Green Concessions Policy provides concessionaires at O'Hare and Midway with guidance and standards for minimizing waste, enhancing recycling, generating demand for eco-friendly products and providing healthier foods for passengers and employees.
-All existing concessionaires operating at O’Hare and Midway, as well as all new concessionaires, must adopt this policy.
-It includes the ban of Styrofoam and petroleum-based plastic containers and utensils as well as the procurement of green cleaning products.
+The CDA’s Green Concessions Policy provides concessionaires at O'Hare and Midway with guidance and standards for minimizing waste, enhancing recycling, generating demand for eco-friendly products, and providing healthier foods for passengers and employees.
+All existing concessionaires operating at O’Hare and Midway as well as all new concessionaires must adopt this policy.
+It includes the ban of styrofoam and petroleum-based plastic containers and utensils and the procurement of green cleaning products.

 Liquid Collection Stations

 Liquid collection stations have been installed at select high-volume security checkpoints.
-The stations provide an area to dispose of liquids prior to entering the security lines without discarding bottles.
-This has provided a dramatic reduction in the weight of liquids to the waste stream and reduced disposal costs.
+The stations provide a method to dispose of liquids prior to entering the security lines without discarding bottles, which has provided a dramatic reduction in the weight of liquids to the waste stream and reduced disposal costs.

-Each station prevents several tons of trash from going to the landfill saving electricity, oil and carbon dioxide emissions.
+Every year, each station is estimated to prevent 29 tons of trash from going to the landfill, saving over 2,500 kilowatt-hours of electricity, over 2,200 gallons of oil, and nearly 17,000 pounds of carbon dioxide emissions.
 By reducing the weight and frequency of waste hauls, the liquid collection stations are estimated to save the CDA thousands of dollars each year.